Student Accessibility & Accommodation Services

 Did you receive academic or other related accommodations at another educational institution?

-SAAS offers registered BU students accommodations, advocacy and programming designed to improve access to post-secondary education.
+SAAS offers registered BU students living with disabilities the necessary accommodations, advocacy and programming designed to improve access to post-secondary education.

 How to Access Services